A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Introduction and Channel Model

-In contrast, when the receiver has imperfect CSI and $\tilde{V}(\hat{H})$ and $\hat{H}$ do not depend on $P$, the lower bound \eqref{Medard_lower_bound} is loose.
-In fact, in this case the lower bound $R_{\textnormal{M}}(P)$ is bounded in $P$, whereas the capacity $C(P)$ is known to be unbounded.
-For instance, if $\tilde{H}$ is of finite differential entropy, then the capacity has a double-logarithmic growth in $P$ \cite{LaMo03}.\footnote{This result can be generalized to show that if $\Exp[\log|\hat{H}+\tilde{H}|^2]>-\infty$ holds, then the capacity grows at least double-logarithmically with $P$.}
+Consequently, for perfect CSI the lower bound \eqref{Medard_lower_bound} is tight.
+In contrast, when the receiver has imperfect CSI and the distributions of $\tilde{V}(\hat{H})$ and $\hat{H}$ do not depend on $P$, the lower bound \eqref{Medard_lower_bound} is loose.
+In fact, in this case $R_{\textnormal{M}}(P)$ is bounded in $P$, whereas the capacity $C(P)$ is known to be unbounded.
+For instance, if the conditional entropy of $\tilde{H}$ given $\hat{H}$ is finite, then the capacity has a double-logarithmic growth in $P$ \cite{LaMo03}.\footnote{This result can be generalized to show that if $\Exp[\log|\hat{H}+\tilde{H}|^2]>-\infty$ holds, then the capacity grows at least double-logarithmically with $P$.}